History & Mission

 With a growing number of Midwestern clients, Schneider Downs opened an office in Columbus, Ohio in 1989.
 That office grew from one employee in 1989 to nearly 50 by the mid-1990s.
 Today, the Columbus office boasts a staff of more than 90 employees.
 Buehler and Rowles shared the founder’s vision of quality and attentive client service and insightful and innovative solutions.

 The firm’s reach expanded not only geographically, but also into new services.
 The firm formalized its Business Advisors and Technology practices in the 1990s, providing services such as business valuations, litigation support and due diligence and accounting software selection and project management.
 The firm also established a Wealth Management practice to offer retirement planning, employee benefit and high-net-worth investment management and Schneider Downs Corporate Finance, LP to provide advisory services to companies pursuing mergers, acquisitions, divestitures and private placements of debt and equity.
-Schneider Downs also became affiliated with Creative Financial Staffing (CFS), the largest privately-owned financial staffing company in the world.
+Schneider Downs also became affiliated with Schneider Downs Staffing, the largest privately-owned financial staffing company in the world.